DappSociety/digest_archive/_posts/2018-02-06-daily-digest.md

   3. dappsociety.com
   4. dappsociety.org

-Check out the poll so we can continue to work on our website and get it published (with your favorite domain).
+Check out the poll **and vote** so we can continue to work on our website and get it published (with your favorite domain).

 ### New Repos Launched